Elandlord/elandlord/README.md

 Co-owner software company: [MEN Technology & Media](https://mentechmedia.nl/)

-Working as a **Full-stack developer** with a slight preference for the back-end.
+Working as a **Full-stack developer** with a slight preference for working as a back-end developer.

 You can 📧 me at: e.landheer@mentechmedia.nl